Tecnifibre X-One Biphase String Review & Playtest

 This one was a bit of a surprise for me.
 I expected the strings to move much more than they did.
 After about 15 minutes of play, the strings had barely even budged.

-This was of course helped by the higher string tension, but typically I find that my forehand is good for pushing the strings all over the place and even after a full hour of play there was very little movement compared to other multifilaments I’ve played with.
+The higher string tension helped limit string movement, but typically I find that my forehand is good for pushing the strings all over the place.
+Even after a full hour of play, there was less movement compared with other multifilaments.

 - The Best Tennis Strings for 2017